sivu22/unilog/README.md

 ```swift
 Log.message("User \(username) with password \(password, modifier: .mPrivate) successfully logged in.")
 ```
-By default, the `.mPublic` modifier is used, meaning the above line is identical to:
+If not specified, the `.mPublic` modifier is used, meaning the above line is identical to:
 ```swift
 Log.message("User \(username, modifier: .mPublic) with password \(password, modifier: .mPrivate) successfully logged in.")
 ```